mrworf/window-opener/README.md

   This can be a fractional value for sub 1 second delays
 - close window
-  Closes a specified window (provided by arguments) or if blank, will close the current active window
+  Closes a specified window (provided by arguments) or if blank, will close the current active window.

+  This method takes a few options:
+  - waitforit: When true, will delay next action until the window is created (and then closed)
+  - whenactive: If true, will delay next action until the window is the active window (and then close it)
+  - maxwait: Maximum of time to wait for above options (in seconds).
+Default is forever

 - kill app
   Kills all instances of an application defined by the `arguments`.
   Use task manager (details tab) to locate the name of the application you wish